Alex-Anthony/CS-SSW-555-Team-13-TechTitans-Project2/README.md

     - Testing
         - Conduct comprehensive testing of implemented functionalities to identify and address any defects or issues
         - Perform integration testing to ensure seamless interaction between the deep learning model and the front-end interface
-        - As a developer, I will conduct comprehensive testing of all implemented functions to identify and address any issues, ensuring seamless interaction between the front end interface and the deep learning model.
         - Automated Testing Implementation Development
     - Backend Deep Learning & Database Implementation (Pair Programming)
-        - As a back-end developer, I want to work on the back-end functionalities of our system collaboratively, so that we can leverage collective knowledge and improve code quality.

 - Sprint 3
     - Front End Avatar Implementation (Pair Programming)
-        - As a front-end developer, I want to pair up with another programmer to work together on implementing core functionalities of our web application, so that we can share knowledge and ensure efficient code.
         - Pair programming sessions are regularly scheduled.
         - Core functionalities of the front end are implemented successfully and collaboratively.
         - Avatar Creation